Tools#

 KML files#

-Select a specific KML to display on the moving map by tapping the file name, a checkmark will display on the side to indicate that the KML is selected.
-You can display one or more KML on the map.
+To display a specific KML you imported on the Moving Map, tap its file name.
+A checkmark will appear next to it indicating the KML is selected.
+Tap it again to deselect it.
+Unselected KML files will not be displayed.
+You can display one or more KML files on the map.

-To remove a KML in the ANP app, swipe the KML file name from right to left.
+To delete a KML file from the app, swipe its name from right to left.

 Map Annotations#

-The list of map annotations includes the label, altitude and remarks.
-Tapping an annotation from the list will center the selected annotation on the map.
+Inside the Map Annotations folder, you’ll find the list of all your annotations, including the label, altitude range and remark.
+Tapping an annotation from the list will center the selected annotation on the map and display its popover.

-To delete an annotation individually, swipe from right to left.
-You may also delete all annotations by tapping the more options icon ‘…’ then tap Delete all annotations.
+To delete annotations individually, swipe them from right to left.
+You can also delete all annotations by tapping the more options icon on the top right corner and then selecting Delete all annotations.

 Logbook#